tinymce/tinymce-docs/advanced/configuring-comments-callbacks.md

 }
 ```

-> **Note**: Failure to resolve due to permissions or business rules is indicated by "false", while unexpected errors should be indicated using the "fail" callback.
+> **Note**: Failure to resolve due to permissions or business rules should be indicated by `canResolve: false`, while unexpected errors should be indicated using the `fail` callback.

 ### `tinycomments_delete_all`